Freedom, democracy, and the right to learn.

 Dr. Michael Bassous, General Secretary of the Bible Society of Lebanon, said, “We have all types of channels but no one has really invested in the education of our young people.
 SAT‑7 comes as an answered prayer and an answered call.
 Only through educating the new generation will we be able to cast new values in the region and will we be able to educate them about what democracy really means.
 The timing of SAT‑7 ACADEMY is perfect for the region.”

 Not long after my friend Esther heard the words of the Syrian refugee, she wrote, “It seems obvious to me that if we want to make an impact in the direction of the Middle East tomorrow, now is the time to get involved and invest in the children’s education as well as their spiritual development.“

 Over the next few weeks, stay with us and find out how SAT-7 educational programs are transforming a “lost” generation into a “found” generation, confident in Christian faith and witness, looking ahead to a brighter future.

-YOUR SUPPORT MAKES A DIFFERENCE.
-MAKE SURE HIS TRUTH IS AVAILABLE WHEN SEEKERS NEED IT THE MOST!
+YOUR SUPPORT MAKES A DIFFERENCE!
 CLICK HERE TO GIVE NOW!

 © SAT-7 2017